Tr0f1k/better-fm/README.md

 ## Description:

-This project is created to provide Football Manager players with random challenges for the game.
+This project is created to provide Football Manager players with random challenges for whole season or for one match.

 ## Features (so far)

-1) Randomize challenges
+1) Randomize challenges for a whole season or for a single match
 2) Select minimum and maximum difficulties
 3) Select the amount of challenges